erdogant/findpeaks/docs/source/index.rst

 *findpeaks* is Python package for the detection of peaks and valleys in a 1d-vector and 2d-array (images).
 Peaks and valleys can be detected using **topology**, **mask**, and the **peakdetect** approach.
-In addition to peak-detection, various functions are readily available for pre-processing the data (denoising, normalizing, resizing), and vizualizing the data (3d-mesh, persistance)
+In addition to peak-detection, various functions are readily available for pre-processing the data (denoising, normalizing, resizing), and vizualizing the data (3d-mesh, persistence)

 Content